topo-gps/ios-manual/en/waypoints/exporting_waypoints.rst

    *The waypoint export settings screen.*

 The first section in the export settings screen is about geodata.
-Here you can set the dataformat of the to be exported waypoint(s).
+Here you can set the data format of the to be exported waypoint(s).
 By tapping 'Waypoint data format' you can choose between gpx, kml, csv and geojson.
 You can decide whether you want to compress the data.
 If you enable compression the exported geodata file will be zip compressed.
 The file size will be much smaller than without compression.

 If you export to csv or geojson, you can also choose the spatial reference system (coordinate system) to be used in the exported data.
 If you for example want to generate a csv from the waypoints with coordinates in the OS National Grid system, you can set the spatial reference system to OSNG as in the example below: